AdbC99/WorkSample/README.md

 ## Work Sample

-This is a small project showing a basic input form with some buttons styled as if they were done with material.io
+This is a small project showing a basic input form with some text fields styled as if they were done with material.io

 ## Available Scripts